jxxcarlson/markup-experiments/README.md

 - `composeList` checks the type of its function list and selects the corresponding identity element, with `idFTag` as the default (?? is this a sound approach ??).
+A function list has type `Just T` if all of its elements have type `T`.
+Otherwise it has type 'Nothing'